KazukiNakamae/temp/README.md

 You can get the correlation between the editing efficacy and the context.
 The result is visualized as the scatter plot.

-We provide a detailed description of how to read them in the section of the MaChIAtoAnalyzer result.
+We provide a detailed description of how to read them in the section of the MaChIAtoAnalyzer output.

 #### 10. Profile the mutation tendency.